BetterDiscord/BetterDiscord/README.md

 BD has some other built-in features such as Emotes from Twitch, FFZ, and BBTV, as well as an in-client server browser.

 ### Where can I get plugins and themes?
-In our support servers we have channels with lists of <u>official</u> plugins and themes.
-Please note we do not have an official listing on a website and are **not affiliated with any of those websites**.
-However [BetterDiscordLibrary](https://betterdiscordlibrary.com/) is generally trustworthy.
+The easiest way to find plugins and themes is to browse them on [our website: https://betterdiscord.app/](https://betterdiscord.app/).
+Additionally, in our [support servers](#support-servers) we have channels with lists of <u>official</u> plugins and themes.

 ### Support Servers?
 There are two: [The main server](https://discord.gg/0Tmfo5ZbORCRqbAd), and [the backup](https://discord.gg/2HScm8j).